pasossp/ExplorartoryTest/TestCharter.md

 **Bugs:**
  1. **Title**: Back button navigation is incorrect.

     **Steps to Reproduce**:
 	  - Go to homepage
 	  - Select top right kebab menu
 	  - Select categories
 	  - Select an expense/income
 	  - Select back button on phone

     **Actual Result** : The menu bar closes and displays home page

     **Expected Result**: it should navigate back to options in kebab menu ie categories,accounts,settings.

+    **Priority**: Low

+    **Severity**: Minor

-2. **Title**: Data backup and restore shows as backed up and restored although it is a premium feature **Steps to Reproduce**:
+2. **Title**: Data backup and restore shows as backed up and restored although it is a premium feature

+    **Steps to Reproduce**:
 	  - Go to homepage
 	  - Select top right kebab menu
 	  - Select settings
 	  - Select create data backup
 	  - Navigates to file explorer to save the backup file.
 	  - Select restore from same menu
 	  - Prompts to select file location for restore

      **Actual Result** :  When backup or restore is selected user is navigated to file explorer to select the file location.
 File is also created.
 Message is also   displayed – “data is restored”.
 Then premium feature page is displayed

       **Expected Result**: If it is a premium feature, user should not be allowed to select a file location for backup or restore.
 Also, file restored message should not be displayed.

+    **Priority**: High

+    **Severity**: Major

-3. **Title**: Although language selection is a premium feature, language is updated in some places **Steps to Reproduce**:
+3. **Title**: Although language selection is a premium feature, language is updated in some places

+   **Steps to Reproduce**:
 	 - Go to homepage
 	 - Select top right kebab menu
 	 - Select settings
 	 - Select language as French
 	 - Go to home page

     **Actual Result** :   The premium feature page is displayed but in home page top center, date is displayed in French.

     **Expected Result**:  If it is a premium feature, user should not be allowed to select a language and it should not be updated anywhere in the app.

+    **Priority**: High

+    **Severity**: Major

 **Issues**:
 		 -  No information on what does  future recurring records feature do and how it affects the accounts

 **Risks**:
 	- Malware on the mobile device can cause personal financial data leakage, can read backup files from device

 	- Poor encryption and authentication; user can just open the app and start using it.
 No authentication is required.
 Backup files are also not encrypted

+## Summary :

+ **Kebab Menu** : Functionality wise, this module is of high priority.
+Any bugs here directly affects the homepage as well.
+This page also contains the accounts and settings option which are crucial to the app.
+However, this feature seems to have  defect clustering as it has the most number of defects found so far.

+ **Home page**:
+ Functionality wise, this module is of high priority.
+Any bugs here directly affects the whole purpose of the app.
+Validated the functionality of all the icons; works as expected except for one bug with edit expense.

+ **Strawberry menu** : This is low priority on testing as it doesn't directly impact expense or balance in home page.
+The options worked as expected.
+All test cases passed.
+No bugs were observed.